m975261/securep2pconnect/helper/README.md

 ### Pre-built Binaries

+⚠️ **Pre-built binaries are NOT yet available.**

+You must build from source using Go 1.21+.
+The download links in the web UI are placeholders and will show corrupted/missing file errors.

-If you don't have Go 1.21+, pre-compiled binaries will be available for download.
+If you don't have Go installed, download it from https://go.dev/dl/
-_(Coming soon - GitHub Releases or external hosting)_

 ## Technical Details